BackofenLab/GraphClust-2/README.md

 ### Installation and Setup
 #### Requirements

-To run GraphClust2 locally Docker client is required.
+For running GraphClust2 locally, the `Docker` client is required.
 Docker supports the three major desktop operating systems  Linux, Windows and Mac OSX.
 Please refer to thw [Docker installation guideline](https://docs.docker.com/installation) for details.

-A GUI client can also be used under Windows and Mac OS.
+A GUI client can also be used for Windows and Mac operation systems.
 Please follow the graphical instructions for using Kitematic client [here](./kitematic.md).

 **Hardware requirements:**
 * Minimum 8GB memory
-* Minimum 20GB free disk storage space, 100GB recommended.
+* Minimum 20GB free disk storage space, 100GB is recommended.

 **Supported operating systems**